 The Department is staffed by experienced, specialist teachers and a teaching assistant, who all hold additional qualifications to cater for pupils with a range of needs.

-Florence Clayton, SENCO
+Florence Clayton, SENDCo

 Potential Plus